golubitsky/music/README.md

 - [x] Flashcards for polychord fractions.
 - [ ] Flashcards for chord -> mode.
 - [ ] Notes: either flats or sharps.
 12 notes altogether.
+- [ ] Cards probably shouldn't be duplicated for front/back.
+Consumer should flip them.

 ### Technical